bobby-didcoding/build-and-deploy-dockerised-django-app-handbook/LECTURE_OVERVIEW.md

 # <span style="color:orange">Lecture overview</span>

-Congratulations on reaching this pivotal section of our course!
-In this module, we'll dive into the practical implementation of asynchronous tasks with Celery by creating our first task: sending emails to our users.
-Email notification is a critical feature in most web applications, and with Celery, we can efficiently handle email sending in the background, ensuring a smooth user experience while keeping our application responsive.
+In this essential section of our course, we'll delve into the world of logging and its significance in enhancing application monitoring and troubleshooting.
+Logging is a crucial aspect of any robust web application, providing valuable insights into the application's behavior and helping developers identify and fix issues efficiently.
+Throughout this module, we'll learn how to implement logging effectively in our Django application to track and record important events, errors, and information.

+Moreover, to supercharge our logging capabilities, we've introduced two new powerful packages: python-json-logger and colourlog.
+These packages provide enhanced functionalities for advanced logging configurations and colorful log output.

-Introduction to Email Sending Task:
+Introduction to Logging:

-We'll begin by understanding the importance of asynchronous email sending and how it enhances the overall performance of our Django application.
-You'll learn how Celery allows us to delegate the email sending process to background tasks, reducing user wait times during the registration, password reset, or other email-related operations.

-Creating the Celery Task Function:

-We'll write our first Celery task function responsible for sending emails.
-You'll learn how to define the task, decorate it properly, and pass necessary parameters such as the recipient's email, subject, and content.

-Asynchronous Email Sending:

-With the Celery task in place, we'll execute the email sending process asynchronously in the background.
-You'll see how the task can be called from Django views or other parts of the application, enabling us to trigger email sending without blocking the main thread.

-Monitoring Tasks:

-We'll leverage Flower, the Celery monitoring tool, to monitor the progress and status of our email sending tasks.
-You'll see how Flower provides insights into task execution, errors, and overall task performance.

-By the end of this section, you'll have a fully functional Celery task that handles email sending efficiently in the background.
-You'll gain hands-on experience in integrating Celery with Django and leveraging its capabilities to streamline email-related operations.

-With asynchronous email sending in place, your application will deliver a seamless and responsive user experience, ensuring that important email notifications reach your users reliably and without delay.
-Let's dive into the world of asynchronous tasks and make email sending a breeze in your Django application!
+We'll begin by understanding the importance of logging and its role in monitoring application behavior.
+You'll learn why logging is essential for capturing critical information and how it aids in diagnosing problems in both development and production environments.

+Setting up Logging in Django:

+We'll explore the built-in logging capabilities provided by Django and learn how to configure logging settings in our project.
+Leveraging the python-json-logger, we'll implement JSON-formatted log messages to enable structured and easily parsable logs, ensuring better analysis and integration with external logging services.

+Leveraging the colourlog Package:

+With the colourlog package, we'll enhance the log output by adding color-coded log levels and messages to improve readability and make log analysis more intuitive.

+Logging Levels and Categories:

+We'll cover the different logging levels (e.g., DEBUG, INFO, WARNING, ERROR, and CRITICAL) and their appropriate use cases.
+You'll learn how to categorize log messages based on severity and importance.

+Contextual Logging:

+We'll cover the importance of contextual logging, which involves including relevant context information (e.g., user ID, request details) in log messages.
+This helps in better understanding the context of events and errors during analysis.

+Log Rotation and Retention:

+As logs can grow quickly, we'll discuss log rotation and retention strategies to manage log files effectively.
+You'll learn how to set up log rotation to ensure that log files remain manageable and maintainable.

+Monitoring and Analyzing Logs: We'll explore various tools and techniques to monitor and analyze logs effectively.
+You'll gain insights into identifying patterns, anomalies, and critical issues through log analysis.

+Best Practices for Logging:
+Throughout the section, we'll emphasize best practices for logging, including logging sensitive information securely, avoiding excessive logging, and adhering to proper log formatting.

+By the end of this section, you'll have successfully implemented enhanced logging capabilities in your Django application, enriching your monitoring and debugging capabilities.
+With comprehensive and insightful logs in place, you'll be better equipped to maintain the health and stability of your application, proactively addressing potential issues before they escalate.

+Logging, along with the python-json-logger and colourlog packages, is an indispensable tool for maintaining a reliable and performant application.
+Let's dive into the world of logging and equip your Django app with robust monitoring and diagnostic capabilities!

 # <span style="color:orange">Code changes</span>

-You can find all code changes [here](https://github.com/bobby-didcoding/build-and-deploy-dockerised-django-app-handbook/pull/21/files).
+You can find all code changes [here](https://github.com/bobby-didcoding/build-and-deploy-dockerised-django-app-handbook/pull/23/files).

 ***